seblobubbleman/Andrew_Portfolio_Rough_Rough_Draft/README.md

 Data Science Portfolio

 ## Project 1: Data Science Restaurant Revenue Prediction: Project Overview
-* Created a mathematical model to increase the effectiveness of investments in new restaurant sites
+* Created a mathematical model to increase the effectiveness of investments in new restaurant sites.
-* Engineered features from the text of each restaurant quantify the value the companies put in python and excel
+* Explored categorical and numerical relationship to revenue using graphical models.
+* Conducted feature engineering on the data to help best predict the model.
-* Used Support Vector Regression to reach best model
+* Used Linear, Lasso, KNeighbors, and Support Vector Regression to predict revenue
+* Choose Support Vector Regression as model